 Targeted Training for Varied Stakeholders

-In collaboration with the Provost, the Rising Tide Center will also develop and facilitate a training module for peer committees, the departmental entities that conduct annual evaluations and promotion and tenure proceedings, to encompass the above issues and ensure peer committees employ best practices.
+In collaboration with the Provost, the Rising Tide Center developed and launched a training module for peer committees, the departmental entities that conduct annual faculty evaluations and promotion and tenure proceedings.
+The goal is to ensure that peer committees consistently employ best practices.
 View the peer committee training video narrated by UMaine’s Provost, here.